It Pays to Think Independently

 Marcelo Marini examines the realities behind companies, capital, and decision-making.
 In these pages, he highlights costly mistakes made by individuals and organizations, uncovers overlooked opportunities, and explores how the business and financial world actually works.

 Each week, the newsletter publishes a letter on business, finance, and independent thinking.
-A monthly edition provides Excerpts of his Wealth Strategist Letters, available exclusively to Private subscribers.
+A periodical updates edition provides his current views and analysis.
+Monthy Strategic Value Creation analysis are available exclusively to Private subscribers.

 Read by a select group of business owners, entrepreneurs, and investors globally, its audience includes millionaires and billionaires, global music figures, hedge fund managers, high-net-worth individuals and ultra-net-worth individuals, bankers, founders of global banks and conglomerates, and senior executives across industries.